douglasnaphas/madliberation-scripts/scripts/010-2021_Video_Seder.md

 14. Repeat.
 In a year.
 In person!

-Seriously, I can’t wait to {{ do something you are looking forward to doing once we get back to in-person seders again // sing face-to-face with my friends and family // I can't wait to _ at next year's seder. // eat sephardic charosets made by someone else }} again.
+Seriously, I can’t wait to {{ do something you are looking forward to doing once we get back to in-person seders again // sing face-to-face with my friends and family // I can't wait to _ at next year's seder. // eat Sephardic charosets made by someone else }} again.

 # {{ Page }}